hLuo27/hLuo27.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data Scientist at Lazard, where I apply AI, quantitative analysis, and statistics to finance.
-I graduated summa cum laude from the University of California, Berkeley with a BA in statistics and applied math, and I'm currently pursuing a MS in computer science (part-time) from the University of Texas at Austin.
+AI/Data Science Leader with 5 years of experience managing cross-functional projects in M&A, capital markets, and geopolitical advisory.
+Expertise in machine learning, statistics, and LLMs, with advanced development skills in Python and cloud platforms.
+Outside of work, I research AI and machine learning applications to sports and have published in leading journals.
+I graduated summa cum laude from the University of California, Berkeley with a BA in statistics and applied math.

 ## Publications